 - a.
-Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original caliper and mounting.
-However, the outside diameter and the ventilation system must remain the same as on the homologated motorcycle.
+Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original calliper and mounting.
+The maximum outside diameter is 320mm.
+However, the offset, wheel mounting and the ventilation system must remain the same as on the homologated motorcycle.
 Internally ventilated discs are not allowed if not present on the homologated motorcycle. - b.
-The brake disc carriers may be changed, but they must retain the same off set and same type of mounting to the wheels of the homologated motorcycle. - c.
-Only steel (max. carbon content 2.1 wt. %) is allowed for brake discs. - d.
-Front and rear brake calipers as well as all the mounting points and mounting hardware (mount, carrier, hanger) must remain as originally produced by the manufacturer for the homologated motorcycle (see also Article 2.5.10.4/a./ii./iii.). - e.
-In order to reduce the transfer of heat to the hydraulic fluid, it is permitted to add metallic-shims to the calipers, between the pads and the calipers, and/or to replace light alloy pistons with steel pistons made by the same manufacturer of the caliper. - f.
-The front brake master cylinder may be replaced. - g.
-The rear brake master cylinder must be the originally fitted and homologated parts with no modification allowed. - h.
-Front and rear hydraulic brake lines may be changed.
-The brake fluid reservoir may be replaced and/or repositioned.
-Quick connectors may be used.
-The split of the front brake lines for both front brake calipers must be made above the lower edge of the fork bridge (lower triple clamp). - i.
-Front and rear brake pads may be changed.
-Brake pad locking pins may be modified for quick change type. - .
-Additional air ducts are not allowed. - k.
-The anti-lock brake system (ABS) must be removed.
+Only Steel (max. carbon content 2.1 wt%) is allowed for replacement brake discs. - c.
+Front brake calipers as well as all the mounting points and mounting hardware (mount, carrier, hanger) must be the originally fitted and homologated parts with no modification allowed. (see Art.
+2.5.10.3).
+Spacers may be fitted between the caliper and fork lower to fit larger diameter discs. - d.
+Rear brake calipers must be the originally fitted and homologated parts with no modification allowed.
+The mounting points must remain as homologated - e.
+In order to reduce the transfer of heat to the hydraulic fluid it is permitted to add metallicshims to the calipers, between the pads and the calipers, and/or to replace light alloy pistons with steel pistons made by the same manufacturer of the caliper. - f.
+The front brake master cylinder can be the originally fitted and homologated part with no modification allowed-or may be replaced with a unit from the Eligible Parts for Competition.
+The retail price limit for the front master cylinder (including lever) is €450.
+The brake lever design is free. - g.
+The rear brake master cylinder can be the originally fitted and homologated parts with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition - List 2022.
+The retail price limits are: - a.
+Thumb brake (including lever and mounts) €450 c.
+Foot operate master